DShafrane/CI-CD-Test/README.md

 # Description

-Provide a database web app with PostgreSQL and using Python for web development.
+Provided a database web app with PostgreSQL and using Python (Flask) for web development.

 The web app is also deployed using Heroku.